 If you're looking for info about our delicious Pasture-Based Pork, click here.
 If you're looking to get on the list for the 2019 season, click here.
 If you are still figuring this whole buying direct from the farmer thing, read on:

 Buying a whole or half (or quarter, though we don't do that with hogs) animal is nearly always intimidating the first time.
 If you haven't done it, it can seem odd.
 One of our customers thought they were going to be handed half a pig, not yet cut up and somehow have to figure out what to do with it.

 Most of us, myself included, grew up going to the grocery store and grabbing a few pounds of meat here and there.
-Until recently, not many of us were really paying attention to where that meat was coming from and didn't care much about the quality of the meat, though maybe we were familiar with which cuts were better than others.
+Until recently, not many of us were really paying attention to where that meat was coming from and didn't care much about its quality, though maybe we were familiar with which cuts were better than others.
 Add to that the loss of cooking culture, resulting in the use of a smaller number of cuts in the vast majority of our recipes, and it's no wonder that receiving an entire animal feels overwhelming.
 If that weren't enough, it's a significant outlay of cash to purchase animals this way.

 So, if you are thinking about purchasing a part or whole animal of any kind, and are feeling any of the above stresses, here's a few bits to chew on: